getmageio/mage-ios-sdk/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Please note that our SDK currently just works on iOS 11 and up.

 ## Installation